id-nynt/CSCI933_shakespeare_chatbot/README.md

   2. Type your question or prompt and press **Enter**.
   3. The chatbot responds in the terminal, and you can continue the dialogue.

-Example interaction:

-- User: "Who is the protagonist in Macbeth?"
-- Chatbot: "The protagonist in _Macbeth_ is Macbeth, a Scottish nobleman whose ambition drives the play’s tragic events."

 ---

 ## Technologies Used